adrien2p/medusa-extender/docs/README.md

 ### Middleware

-Let say that you want to attach a custom middleware to certain routes
+Let's say that you want to attach a custom middleware to certain routes

 <details>
 <summary>Click to see the example!</summary>